 Further information about WHO CC is available on the WHO website.

 The activities of the ACC are based on the WHO-FIC Network Strategy and workplan.
 This is updated annually and endorsed at the annual Network meeting in October each year.
-The activities of the WHO-FIC network, as noted in the annual workplan, can be found on the WHO website.
+The activities of the WHO-FIC, as noted in the annual workplan, can be found on the WHO website.

 The goal of the ACC workplan is to guide the activity of the ACC according to its Terms of Reference (64KB PDF).
-The ACC is required to report its activities in its annual report to the Western Pacific Regional Office (WPRO) and in its annual rport to the WHO-FIC Network council.
+The ACC is required to report its activities in its annual reports to the Western Pacific Regional Office (WPRO) and the WHO-FIC Network council.
 The ACC workplan is reviewed at the annual meeting of the ACC.

-The ACC is also responsible for advising the National Health Information Standards and Statistics Committee (NHISSC) on the development of health and health related classifications.
-NHISSC is a standing sub-committee of the National e-Health and Information Principal Committee (NEHIPC) of the Australian Health Ministers’ Advisory Council (AHMAC).
+The ACC is also responsible for advising the National Health Information Standards and Statistics Committee (NHISSC) on the development of health and health-related classifications.
+NHISSC is a standing sub-committee of the National Health Information and Performance Principal Committee (NHIPPC), which is one of several principal committees that report to the Australian Health Ministers’ Advisory Council (AHMAC).

-Fucntion 4 of the NHISSC Terms of Reference is to ‘Advise, in conjunction with the Australian Collaborating Centre for the WHO Family of International Classifications, NEHIPC on the classification needs for health information’.
+Function 4 of the NHISSC Terms of Reference is ‘in conjunction with the Australian Collaborating Centre for the WHO Family of International Classifications, advise NHIPPC on the development, implementation and maintenance of the Australian Family of Health and related classifications (including endorsing classifications for inclusion in the Family) and endorse maps to classifications to be used for statistical reporting on national health information’.

 A key role of the ACC is to prepare teaching materials and organise and conduct training courses on the implementation and use of members of the WHO-FIC in Australia and WHO regions.
 ACC members contribute to the development of common international training tools and Internet-based applications.